-Sections of the ADAU1361 chip can be turned on and off as needed to reduce power consumption.
-These include the ADCs, the DACs, and the PLL.
+Sections of the ADAU1761 chip can be turned on and off as needed to reduce power consumption.
+These include the ADCs, the DACs, the PLL, and the DSP core.

 In addition, the control registers can be used to configure some functions for power saving, normal, or enhanced performance operation.
 See the Control Registers section for more information.